 When stressed, the body releases cortisol, which triggers the release of glucose from the liver.
-Our bodies do this so that we have sufficient energy to flee a dangerous situation, like our ancestors having to run from a hungry tiger.
+Our bodies do this so that we have sufficient energy to flee a dangerous situation like our ancestors had to run from a hungry tiger.
 The problem is that not every instance of stress requires us to run away.

 For most people, this is fine, but for diabetics, stress can be especially harmful.
 The increased blood sugar in the blood, without adequate insulin to combat it, can lead to hyperglycemia and even diabetic ketoacidosis.
 This can cause a variety of issues, such as heart disease, vision problems, or even leading to a coma.
 Combine the physical effects with the impact on your mental health, and it’s quickly apparent how dangerous stress can be.

 (Fun fact: Some diabetics notice that their blood sugar can spike by watching a scary movie!)

 Stretching acts as a form of stress relief, releasing dopamine and serotonin into your body.
 It clears out excess cortisol and allows your muscles to relax.

 If you haven’t exercised in a while, the thought of a strenuous workout might be intimidating.
 You don’t need a strenuous exercise routine to improve your blood sugar levels and flexibility.
 Several studies have shown that simple stretching routines are enough to improve blood sugar levels and to feel good.

 You do not have to spend hours exercising.
 Start stretching for just 5 to 10 minutes a day.
 This allows your body to get used to basic stretching exercises without feeling overwhelmed or overtaxed.